Tiendil/brigid/test-content/posts/2024-001-basic-rendering/en.md

 ---
-title = "Variants of basic rendering" tags = ["example", "basic", "images"] published_at = "2024-02-16T12:00:00+00:00"
+title = "Variants of basic rendering" tags = ["example", "basic", "images"] series = "basic" published_at = "2024-02-16T12:00:00+00:00"
 seo_description = "Examples of rendering basic elements in web pages." seo_image = ""
 ---

 Here will be examples of basic elements rendering.
 Under the cut.

+This post is also test series functionality:

+/// brigid-series
+tag = "basic"
+///

 <!-- more -->